RobotPatient/Universal_hal/docs/API/UART/platform/atmelsam/Usage.md

 ??? info "clock_sources"
-    Identifies the clock sources for the SPI peripheral.
+    Identifies the clock sources for the SERCOM peripheral.

     SAMD21 options:
     ```c